flopezco12/Project_2_COVID/README.md

 - Created an index.html for our page and coded through Java.
 - Created visualizations for out data to tell the story we wanted to after creating insights.

+# Preview
+`Insert the dashboard preview`

-# Usage
+# Usage and comments
-Explore the generated charts to gain insights into COVID-19 trends.
+`Explore the generated charts to gain insights into COVID-19 trends.`

 # Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.